Armenia

 Violations of international humanitarian law

-No substantive progress was made in investigating war crimes and other violations of international humanitarian law during the 2020 Armenia-Azerbaijan conflict and in its immediate aftermath, or in bringing suspected perpetrators to justice.
+No substantive progress was made in investigations into war crimes and other violations of international humanitarian law during the 2020 armed conflict with Azerbaijan and its immediate aftermath, or in bringing suspected perpetrators to justice.
+On 3 October, parliament voted to ratify the Rome Statute of the ICC.

 LGBTI people’s rights